-1. Initiation Phase:
+- 1. Initiation Phase: - a.

-- a.
 DoITT's NG9-1-1 Subject Matter Experts (SMEs) and 9-1-1 Telephony SMEs completed the development of high level requirements for a new system and created a straw-man target architecture, schedule, and implementation plan. - b.
 To validate the draft procurement and implementation model, an RFI was publically released on January 27, 2016.
-Eighteen (18) highly qualified vendors responded to the RFI, further informing the City's plans for a NG9-1-1 with information from experts across the industry on the benefits, challenges, risks and issues associated with migrating to NG9-1-1 platform.

-2. Planning Phase:
+Eighteen (18) highly qualified vendors responded to the RFI, further informing the City's plans for a NG9-1-1 system with information from experts across the industry on the benefits, challenges, risks and issues associated with migrating to NG9-1-1 platform. - 2.
+Planning Phase: - a.
+NYC's NG9-1-1 system is made up of three primary sub-systems: (1) the Emergency Services IP Network (ESInet), (2) Core Services (i.e. the Call Routing

-- a.
-NYC's NG9-1-1 system is made up of three primary sub-systems: (1) the Emergency Services IP Network (ESInet), (2) Core Services (i.e. the Call Routing Services) and (3) Call Handling (i.e., the Call Answering System).
+Services) and (3) Call Handling (i.e., the Call Answering System).
 The overall system will be procured through two separate RFPs.
-The first RFP will be for a managed service for ESInet and Core Services and the second RFP will be for Call Handling product procurement. - b.
-A final draft of the ESInet and Core Services RFP is under review of various oversight agencies, and it is expected to be released by the end of the first calendar
+The first RFP will be for a managed service for ESInet and Core Services (including Logging and Recording and Geographic Information System) and the second RFP will be for Call Handling product procurement.

-- quarter of 2017, with vendor(s) being targeted for selection by the end of the second calendar quarter of 2018. - c.
-Development of the Call Handling RFP is now underway and is expected to be released by the end of the first calendar quarter of 2018, with vendor(s) being targeted for selection by the end of the third calendar quarter of 2019. - 3.
+- b.
+The ESInet and Core Services RFP (including Logging and Recording and Geographic Information System) was completed and competitively bid.
+Progress to date includes: - Release of RFP occurred on June 13, 2017 - Mandatory Pre-Proposal Conference held on June 26, 2017 - Deadline for Submission of Questions from Proposers was July 7, 2017 - Publication of RFP Q&A Addendum July 28, 2017 - A sufficient number of responsive Proposals were received on September 21, 2017 - Adjudication of received responses will continue into the first Quarter 2018 - Anticipated Timeframe for Project Start early first Quarter of 2019 - c.
+Development of the Call Handling RFP is well underway and is expected to be released in the second calendar quarter of 2018, with vendor(s) being targeted for selection by the end of the third calendar quarter of 2019. - d.
+DoITT, in collaboration with MOPD, have defined a role for a People with Disabilities SME to work with DoITT and the Agencies implement enhanced capabilities offered by NG9-1-1. - 3.
 Implementation and Steady State Phases: - a.
 These phases will take place from 2018 through 2022, with a fully functional NG9-1-1 system targeted for delivery by the calendar year end of 2022.